getumbrel/umbrel/README.md

 <br />

 ## Installing umbrelOS
-> umbrelOS is currently in beta and should not be considered secure.
+> umbrelOS 0.5 in beta and should not be considered secure.
 See [SECURITY.md](SECURITY.md) for more details.

 The easiest way to get started on a custom (non Umbrel Home) system is by running [umbrelOS for Raspberry Pi 4](https://download.umbrel.com/umbrel-os.zip).
 Step-by-step installation instructions can be found [here](https://umbrel.com/#start).